Universal Thermodynamic Uncertainty Relation in Non-Equilibrium Dynamics

-where $G(\cdot)$ is usually an increasing function of entropy production $\Delta S:= - \log \frac{P^*([x]^*)}{P([x])}$, and $J=J([x])$ is an antisymmetric current, which is odd under time reversal: $J([x])=-J([x]^*)$.
+where $G[\cdot]$ is a functional of entropy production $\Delta S:= - \log \frac{P^*([x]^*)}{P([x])}$, and $J=J([x])$ is an antisymmetric current, which is odd under time reversal: $J([x])=-J([x]^*)$.
 A physical interpretation of \eqref{eq: intro tur} is that the relative accuracy of a measurement $\langle J\rangle^2/\text{Var}[J]$ is bounded from above by the entropy production \cite{falasco2020unifying}.
-A crucial observation here is that a more accurate measurement can be performed only at the cost of increased entropy production.
+A crucial observation here is that a more accurate measurement can be performed only at the cost of higher entropy production.